 Unlike the Platinum, the Gold card offers up to $10 in monthly dining credits and an alternative Rose Gold card design.
-However, the ongoing dining credits perfectly complement the Amex Gold’s monthly Uber Cash, 12-month complimentary Uber Eats Pass membership (must enroll by Dec.
-31, 2021) and 4X points on Uber Eats orders – making it a great option for food delivery.
-The Amex Platinum carries a higher monthly Uber Cash allowance and provides the same Uber Eats Pass perk, but it doesn’t earn rewards on Uber’s services.
+However, the ongoing dining credits perfectly complement the 4X points on Uber Eats orders – making it a great option for food delivery in the U.S. The Amex Platinum carries a higher monthly Uber Cash allowance, but it doesn’t earn rewards on Uber’s services.

 Nevertheless, whether the enhanced perks of the American Express Platinum card are worth its higher annual fee will depend on your specific spending and travel habits.